liliancavalet/data-generator/accounts_transactions/README.md

 ### Pre requisites

-- `python3` installed
+:snake: `python3` installed
-- this repository cloned in your machine
+:octocat: this repository cloned in your machine
-- a virtual environment for the cloned repository
+:framed_picture: a virtual environment for the repository

 ## :arrow_forward: How to execute